 For instance, your surfboard could have a yellow or other bright-colored design on the bottom.
 You might be splashing about or wearing reflective jewelry which can cause a shark to mistake you for a fish thrashing about that is reflecting the sunlight off its scales.

-While we are debunking myths, we might as well debunk another one: sharks are not attracted to human blood.
+While we are debunking myths, we might as well debunk another one: sharks are not attracted to human blood or body waste.
 If you are bleeding due to an injury or if you are menstruating, you will not be sending sharks into a feeding frenzy.

 Sharks are specifically attracted to fish blood and they couldn’t care less about human blood.
 We are not their usual prey, and many sharks actually back off from attacking a human once they realize they’ve made a mistake (unfortunately, usually a single bite is fatal).